 - Students' work, including supporting documentation, is judged by the review committee, and teams selected to continue have 2 weeks to develop a full analysis

 - Up to five teams are chosen as finalists

 - The top finalist teams will have three weeks to prepare their presentation

 - Top finalist teams then present their solution to a panel of Eller Faculty and Edward Jones Professionals.

 - A $1,000 prize for the winning team, $300 for the second place team, and $200 for the third place team.

 Securities to be Used in the Portfolio

-A resource guide will be provided to every member of the team and distributed at the February 5th orientation session.
+A resource guide will be provided at the Kickoff Presentation.
 The resource guide will include articles on diversification and portfolio management, Bloomberg terminal tutorials, fundamental valuation articles, a list of online resources, a list of industry professional and professor resources, a sample executive summary, and a sample presentation.

 The Written Portion

-The presentation portion of the challenge will include 20 minutes of presentation followed by 20 minutes of question and answer.
+The presentation portion of the Challenge will include 15 minutes for the team's presentation followed by 5-10 minutes of question and answer with judges.
 The students will follow specific guidelines, including mandatory elements needed in the presentation, answering why this portfolio is appropriate for their client's long-term financial goals.
 Students will be judged based on their presentation skills, quality of analysis, and their answers for panelists' questions.
-Students will not be judged based on the performance of their portfolio, but must be able to answer questions on large swings of performance and whether or not the security is still appropriate for their client.
+Students will not be judged based on the performance of their portfolio, but must be able to answer questions on large swings of performance and whether or not the security is still appropriate for their client